magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 backward compatibility) if --ignore-config is found inside the system configuration file, the user configuration is not loaded.

-Configuration file encoding
+Config file encoding

-The configuration files are decoded according to the UTF BOM if present, and in the encoding from system locale otherwise.
+The config files are decoded according to the UTF BOM if present, and in the encoding from system locale otherwise.

 If you want your file to be decoded differently, add # coding: ENCODING to the beginning of the file (e.g. # coding: shift-jis).
 There must be